Dave Marr: Professional career

-Later years
+Broadcasting career

 Marr served as a golf analyst for ABC from 1972 until 1991, and was usually teamed with host Jim McKay and fellow one-time PGA Championship winner, Bob Rosburg.
 He later worked for the BBC in Britain and NBC in the U.S.

 Marr and long-time golfing partner Jay Riviere established a golf course architectural and design firm in 1981, and designed many Texas courses and one each in Louisiana and Arizona.

+Death and legacy

 After a battle with stomach cancer, Marr died at age 63 at the M.D.
 Anderson Cancer Center in Houston on October 5, 1997.
-He was survived by his wife, Tally, and sons Dave III, Anthony, Wayne Bunch, Tucker Bunch, and daughter Elizabeth Hallas.
-Marr's oldest son, Dave III, works for Golf Channel covering the Champions Tour.

 Marr's children scattered his ashes around the various courses that meant so much to him during his playing days – Royal Birkdale, in England, where he played on the 1965 Ryder Cup team; Walton Heath, also in England, where he captained the 1981 Ryder Cup team; at the 18th hole at Laurel Valley, the site of his 1965 PGA Championship, along with Memorial Park Golf Course in Houston.

+Golf executive Bryan Naugle created the Dave Marr Award the year after his death.
+It is awarded annually in conjunction with the Insperity Invitational.
+From 1995 through 1997 Marr was a member of the NBC Sports Golf broadcast team covering the US Open, US Amateur and Ryder Cup.
+Past winners of the Dave Marr Award include Gene Sarazen, Byron Nelson, Jack Nicklaus, Judy Rankin, Gary Player, Former President George H. W. Bush, and Arnold Palmer.

+Personal life

+Marr was married to Tally.
+They had five children: sons Dave III, Anthony, Wayne Bunch, Tucker Bunch, and daughter Elizabeth Hallas.
+Marr's oldest son, Dave III, worked for Golf Channel covering the Champions Tour.